 IMAGECONJURING SIGNS AND WORLD VIEWS

-After having hollowed out the image to a conventional sign, W. J. T. Mitchell now also denies the existence of imageconjuring sigs, and hence the 'pictorial' character of literature.
+After having reduced the image to a conventional sign, W. J. T. Mitchell now also denies the existence of imageconjuring sigs, and hence the 'pictorial' character of literature.
 Novels and poetry are thus equated with discursive texts, on the sole ground that they both make use of words.
-In the same breath, painting and literature are subsumed under the sign - as 'representations' on the same footing as scientific or philosophical texts: he is bluntly speaking of the domain of painting and poetry as the domain of ''reference, representation, denotation and meaning' (1986,47).
+In the same breath, painting and literature are subsumed under the sign - as 'representations' on the same footing as scientific or philosophical texts: he is bluntly speaking of the domain of painting and poetry as the domain of 'reference, representation, denotation and meaning' (1986, 47).

 The subsumption of the image under the sign is completed in that the same Mitchell, who overlooks the 'pictorial' nature of literature, cannot stop to stress the 'pictorital' nature of ideologies in the metaphorical sense.